 1. Select the right outsourcing partner for the right project

 First thing to do here is to analyze your own project.
-Find out how big the project is (very small scale, small scale, medium or large scale) in terms of budget value.
+Find out how big the project is (very small scale, small scale, medium, or large scale) in terms of budget value.
 Never go with a freelancer or a group of freelancers for medium to large scale projects.
-And at the same time avoid working with offshore outsourcing companies for very small scale projects, unless you’ve an on-going arrangement with a partner.
-Now, when I say very small scale, it generally means projects less than $500 USD.
-You are getting a cheaper or competitive rate when you outsource your project, not only that, but you don’t have to hire a full time employee in house for a project that will run for a few months – but the reason you should avoid working with freelancers for medium to large scale project is very obvious.
+And at the same time avoid working with offshore outsourcing companies for very small scale projects, unless you have an on-going arrangement with a partner.
+Now, when I say a very small scale, it generally means projects less than $500 USD.
+You are getting a cheaper or competitive rate when you outsource your project, not only that, but you don’t have to hire a full-time employee in house for a project that will run for a few months – but the reason you should avoid working with freelancers for medium to large scale project is very obvious.
 Freelancers or group of freelancers lack trustworthiness and dependency factors.
 They will abandon your project at any point of time if they find another bigger project or get landed with a conventional job in a company.
 They will also abandon your project if they, at some point of timel, realize that the project is turning out to be larger than their capability and capacity.

 You go with freelancers because they are very cheap.
 This is where your selection process fails entirely.
-While budget is a very important factor in selecting the right partner for your web development, software or any other relevant IT requirement, there are other important factors that you should give equal consideration to as well, such as partner company’s overall team size, projects that they have already accomplished, years of being in IT sector/business, experience of the resources that they are planning to engage for your project etc.
+While budget is a very important factor in selecting the right partner for your web development, software, or any other relevant IT requirement, there are other important factors that you should give equal consideration to as well, such as partner company’s overall team size, projects that they have already accomplished, years of being in IT sector/business, experience of the resources that they are planning to engage for your project etc.

 For medium to large scale projects, it requires the engagement of a team to provide you desired or above-expectation results for your project.
 While the freelancer may possess one or two skills required for the project, he/she cannot be a one man army to take care of all the divisions such as Design, Database Architecture, Coding, Testing and Project Management.
 However, it depends upon your overall project requirement that how many of these will really be required to get engaged on your project, but certainly if you think one freelancer can handle it all, you are on a wrong track for your project.
 And you’ll probably end up finding out that your developer left without any prior notice in the middle of the development phase.
 Almost 50% of projects that we get that are partially completed have this single reason, ‘My developer left leaving the project incomplete and in jeopardy’!
 Many of such freelancers often have a full-time convensional job and they still undertake such projects by assuming that they will be able to work on it after-hours.
 This way they will only end up in delays and at some time stop responding to your emails and you have no other way of contacting him/her.
 A good website or software development is not a weekend project.
 Why to take any rist in the first hand?